-Actually, I don’t think that I need to convince you to the importance of having a fast site, you probably realize the need as well as I do.
+I don’t think that I need to convince you of the importance of having a fast website, you probably realize the need as well as I do.
 Moving on, then.

 This guide presents every important aspect of site speed as related to WordPress that I know of.
 The things covered here talk about plugins, database optimization, images, site files, and more.

 Also, I’ve tried to make this a complete single resource, which means that you can go ahead and apply every piece of advice here to a single site, but you can also pick just some individual elements and implement only them.